js5993/BlackJackOnAndroid/README.md

 This is my second application for Android.

-Ported over an old project of mine from CS101 that was done on Processing with Python script.
+This is an Adnroid implementation of a previous project done on Processing with Python.

 This is a pretty generic implementation of the classical Blackjack game.